 With the surrounding tiles masked off, draw the rake or saw along the line of grout with a firm, even pressure.
 You will need to repeat this several times before you break or cut through the grout.
 Once you cut through the grout to a certain point, it should start to break away from the surrounding tiles and can be brushed out of the joint.

 The grout used between floor tiles is usually stronger and more resilient than wall tile grout, often being mixed with sand.
 You might find that you need to use a small cold chisel to break out the floor grout once it has been weakened with a grout rake.

 Our guide to Perfect Grouting will help you to replace any grout you have removed.

-Using Grout Whitener
+How to Use Grout Whitener

 An alternative to removing and replacing stained grout is to use a grout whitener.
 These products are widely available (although some are better than others) and are usually very easy to apply.
-The best grout whiteners are in a thick paste or liquid form, and are simply painted over the old grout to stain it white.
+The best grout whiteners are in a thick paste or liquid form and are simply painted over the old grout to stain it white.

-If you plan to use a grout whitener, make sure than the old grout is as clean and dry as possible before you apply it.
+If you plan to use a grout whitener, make sure that the old grout is as clean and dry as possible before you apply it.
 If there is any soap residue or loose dirt on the grout, the whitener may simply flake off when dry.